 New Zealand mudsnail will grow to lengths between 5 and 8 mm (0.2-0.3 in).
-They have a right handed spiral, and can either have a smooth or keeled shell, depending on the morph.
-The shell color appears in varying shades of brown.
+They have a right handed spiral, and can either have a smooth or keeled shell.
+The color of the shell is light to dark brown.

-The New Zealand mudsnail is native to freshwater streams and lakes of New Zealand and nearby islands.
+The New Zealand mudsnail is native to New Zealand and nearby islands.

-Typically found in slow-moving, fresh water, the New Zealand mudsnail has been found in lentic environments up to 25 meters in depth, and is known to inhabit waters varying widely in temperature (0-34 degrees Celsius) and flow rate.
+Typically found in slow-moving, fresh water systems, the New Zealand mudsnail has also been found in lentic (still-water) environments up to 25 meters in depth, and is known to inhabit waters of varying temperatures (0-34 degrees Celsius) and flow rates.

 This species is not yet found in Lake Champlain.
-The New Zealand mudsnail has the potential to yield populations with densities over 300,000 individuals per square meter.
+New Zealand mudsnails have the potential to occupy an area at densities over 300,000 individuals per square meter.
 While direct effects of this mudsnail are unknown, it has potential to compete for resources with native fish and macroinvertebrate species.
-They can also clog infrastructure and cause other social issues similar to other prolific invading mollusks, such as zebra mussels.
+They can also clog infrastructure such as water intake pipes, and are economically damaging in these instances.

 New Zealand mudsnails have yet to be documented in any Vermont waterbody.
-They have invaded much of the Great Lakes, however, as well as many western lakes and rivers.
+They have invaded much of the Great Lakes area as well as many western lakes and rivers.